vitoriamatos/curso_ebac_frontend/README.md

 ## Installation

-run this command in the root of the application
+you need install the package `node_modules`,to do that run this command in the root of the application

 ``` npm run sass ```